-The roof curb or cement pad on which the unit is mounted must provide sound physical support of the unit with no gaps, cracks, or sagging between the unit and the curb or pad.
+The roof curb or cement pad that the unit is mounted must provide sound physical support of the unit with no gaps, cracks, or sagging bewteen the unit and pad.

 Return air and circulating air ductwork must not be connected to any other heat producing device such as a fireplace insert, stove, etc. Doing so may result in fire, explosion, carbon monoxide poisoning, personal injury, or property damage.